Dayana-N/portfolio-project-1/README.md

 - The Slack Community for their support

 ### Comments
 I really enjoyed creating this project and I learned a lot along the way.
-One of my biggest lessons was in future to create the website for mobile first to reduce the amount of media queries required.
+One of my biggest lessons was in future to create the website for mobile first to reduce the amount of media queries required. <br>
+The styling on the 404 page was originally internal, however after discussing it with my mentor it made sense to include the styling in the style.css file and link it to the page.